playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > React's so slow it needs a compiler to behave properly

+These takes?
+Yeah, they're wrong.
+Maybe some flavor of them have enough nuance to get close to being right, but if you're being shilled a take like this from Theo or Prime?
+Unlikely.

-And I'll be honest, it's not really their faults.
+I'll be honest, it's not really their faults.
 Hot takes are part of the game - you're actively incentivized to get content out as quickly as possible in that world.
 The faster you are, the more clicks you get, the more money it generates.

 In ["Thinking, Fast and Slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow), this kind of "fast thinking" is almost automatic; purely driven by emotion and mentally easy-to-reach experience.